PappadaLab/.github/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Cognitive Disorders Research Lab
+# Contributing to the Pappada Lab

 First off, thanks for taking the time to contribute! ❤️